May 10, 2023

 ***1For securities priced over $1,000, purchase of fractional shares starts at $0.05.

-Remember, not all stocks pay out dividends.
+Not all stocks pay out dividends.
 And there’s no guarantee any stock will pay dividends in a quarter or year.
 Dividends may be subject to additional taxes, and are considered taxable income.
-Please refer to the IRS for additional information.
+Refer to the IRS for additional info.

 Stash has full authority to manage a “Smart Portfolio,” a discretionary managed account.

 What Does It Mean To Be a Shareholder?

 ETFs vs. Mutual Funds: Which Is Right for You?

 How To Invest in the S&P 500: A Beginner’s Guide for 2023

 How to Set Up a Backdoor Roth IRA: A Step-by-Step Guide